-Divers working in saturation can have problems communicating with personnel on the surface due to the affect of helium on the human voice - the affect makes them sound like they are imitating Donald Duck.
+Divers working in saturation can have problems communicating with personnel on the surface due to the affect of helium on the human voice - divers sound like they are imitating Donald Duck.
 A local company, Helle Engineering, solved this by supplying electronic devices known as helium unscramblers.
-The company was started by Jim Helle, a former engineer at Scripps.
-Helle was Scripps' liaison with Jacques Cousteau's team when the famous French diver brought his diving saucer to SIO for a series of local dives in late 1964/ early 1965.
-For this effort, Helle developed underwater navigation equipment using others were asking him acoustic pingers.
-Soon, to build the equipment.
-Helle toyed with the idea of starting a company to sell them and consulted with the director of Scripps.
+The company was started by Jim toyed with the idea of starting a company to sell them and consulted with the director of Scripps.
 He was cautioned that no one who had left Scripps had ever successfully started a company.
 Helle ignored the advice and followed his instincts.
 His pingers became a big success in the new industry of offshore oil and gas.
-Helle pioneered the development of other underwater electronic devices for communication and relocation.
+Helle pioneered the development of other underwater electronic devices for communication and re-location.
 Helle eventually relocated to Scotland and the company was acquired by Nautronix in 1995.

-nother local company making helium unscramblers and diver communication devices is Amron International, which was started by Norma Ockwig, a former employee of Saturation Systems.
+Helle, a former engineer at Scripps.
+Helle was Scripps' liaison with Jacques Cousteau's team when the famous French diver brought his diving saucer to SIO for a series of local dives in late 1964/early 1965.
+For this effort, Helle developed underwater navigation equipment using acoustic pingers.
+Soon, others were asking him to build the equipment.
+Helle nother local company making helium unscramblers and diver communication devices is Amron International, which was started by Norma Ockwig, a former employee of Saturation Systems.
 Amron started in 1978, operating out of Norma's home selling commercial diving equipment.
 Today, it is a full-line distributor and manufacturer of commercial diving, tactical, and hyperbaric equipment run by Norma's daughter out of a 40,000 sq ft building.